The Public Economy Project

 - A Working Group on “Re-Founding Public Management”, using the concept of the nonmarket public economy as the foundation.

 In October 2017, GDAE co-sponsored a conference on Restoring Public Control of Public Goods: Reconstruction, not “Deconstruction”.
-Learn more and view presentations from the event.
+Read a report about the conference, or see summaries of selected presentations here.

 Public Goods Post